antonisk2077/iskhouse/README.md

 # iskhouse
-its hotel management software and im trying to customize it to fit my needs.
+its hotel management software and im trying to develop to make use of it.

+To run the program
+1. Install Xampp
+2. Edit the config file.